Disneyland Hotel Review: Is It Worth The Price?

 A perk of staying at the Disneyland Hotel is a dedicated theme park entrance into Disneyland Park.
 It's located on the right as you walk towards the park from Disney Village.
 This was previously the Annual Pass holder entrance.
 However, while the dedicated theme park entrance is nice, it closes at some point in the afternoon.
 On a couple of occasions, there was only a single entry point open and it was a long line.
 If you stay at the Castle Club level you do get a dedicated elevator down to the parks as well.

-Disneyland Hotel Entrance
+Disneyland Hotel dedicated park entrance

 Exploring Disneyland Hotel